-If you got the error message That Microsoft account does not exist, this article can help you find it.
+If you forgot your Microsoft account email address or you tried to sign in and got the error message, That Microsoft account does not exist, this article can help you find it.

-How to find your Microsoft account using your security information.
+Find your Microsoft account using your security information:

 - Look up your username using your security contact phone number or email address.

 - Request a security code to be sent to the phone number or email you used.